1. Making a complaint

 Stage Two – Independent review of your complaint

-If you are still not satisfied after our Stage One investigation, you can request an independent review on behalf of the Chief Executive.
-We will complete a Stage Two review within 30 working days and send you a final response.
+If you are still not satisfied after our Stage One investigation, you can request an independent review by a senior officer.
+We will complete a Stage Two review within 15 working days and send you a final response.

 If your complaint is still unresolved?